muzna500/SQL_Project_Data_Job_Analysis/README.md

 Data taken from [SQL Course](https://www.youtube.com/watch?v=7mz73uXD9DA)

-### The question i wnated to answe through my SQL queries were:
+### The question i wanted to answer through my SQL queries were:

 1. What are the top-paying data analyst jobs?
 2. What skills require for these top paying jobs?